lina2761991/Introduction-to-computer-science-cs50/README.md

 The heap is not managed automatically for you and is not as tightly managed by the CPU.
 It is more like a free-floating region of memory.<br/>

-######When to use the Heap or stack?<br/>
+###### When to use the Heap or stack?<br/>
 You should use heap when you require to allocate a large block of memory.
 For example, you want to create a large size array or big structure to keep that variable around a long time then you should allocate it on the heap.<br/>

-However, If you are working with relatively small variables that are only required until the function using them is alive.
-Then you need to use the stack, which is faster and easier.<br/>

 when we use th heap <br/>
 we use malloc ( how many bytes we ll use ) <br/>
 always check for null after a malloc <br/>
 the rules for dynamic memory allocation :<br/>
 1/ every block of memory that you malloc () must be free<br/>
 2/ only the memory that you malloc should be free<br/>
 3/ Do not free() a block of memory more than once <br/>

+However, If you are working with relatively small variables that are only required until the function using them is alive.
+Then you need to use the stack, which is faster and easier.<br/>